OpenLMIS/openlmis-functional-tests/README.md

 This test suite has these goals:

-* Verifies that high-level functional "happy-path" for OpenLMIS features works.
+* Verifies high-level functional OpenLMIS feature requirements.
 * Living documentation for feature acceptance.
 * Reports on suitability of OpenLMIS feature use in high-latency (i.e. typical last mile) networks.